caesar933/Feed_Reader_Project/README.md

 #How to view the test

-You can view the test by accessing the following link:

-#Run locally

-To run locally you have to download or clone the repository and to open the Index.html file with the browser of your choice.
+In order to be able to view the test you have to run it locally.
+Taking this into consideration you have to download or clone the repository and to open the Index.html file with the browser of your choice.